Pilot (Grimm): Synopsis

-Nick then is informed of a case in which a young girl wearing a red sweatshirt is attacked by a beast in the woods.
-He connects this to the previous case.
-At the crime scene, he follows a trail that leads him to the house of a man, Monroe (Silas Weir Mitchell), whom he arrests after seeing his face change.
+Nick then is informed of a case in which a young girl also wearing a red sweater is abducted on her way to her grandparents house (or school).
+He connects this to the previous case after finding the young girl's backpack in the woods and a boot print similar to one found at the crime scene of a murdured college student(as well as her shoe with her leg still attached).
+In the woods, he follows a trail that leads him to the house of a man, Monroe (Silas Weir Mitchell), whom he arrests after seeing his face change.
 Monroe is found to be clean and then released, but Nick, being suspicious, returns to Monroe's house.
 After a scuffle, he has a conversation with Monroe, who turns out to be a reformed Blutbad, the same type of creature as the one that attacked the girls.
 Monroe agrees to help Nick solve the case.
 After following the scent of another Blutbad, Monroe leads Nick to the Blutbad's cabin in the woods.
 Monroe begins transforming against his own will and, fearing that he might attack either Nick or the girl, retreats.

 Nick calls in Hank to investigate the cabin, and the two of them enter the cabin.
 Hank is initially dismissive of Nick's thoughts, as the Blutbad appears to be a simple postman named Errol Ditmarsch.
-However, upon exiting the cabin, Hank realizes that Ditmarsch was humming the same song found on the dead girl's iPod: Sweet Dreams (Are Made of This) by The Eurythmics.
+However, upon exiting the cabin, Hank realizes that Ditmarsch was humming the same song found on the dead girl's iPod: Sweet Dreams (Are Made of This) by Eurythmics.
 They return to the cabin only to find the lights out, and nobody there.
 Then Ditmarsch attacks Hank in morphed form, but as he runs out of the cabin, Hank opens fire on him.
 Nick then tries to interrogate Ditmarsch about the girl's whereabouts, but Ditmarsch only says "Grimm..." before dying from his wounds.
 Nick and Hank return to the cabin, and Nick finds a secret passage to the cellar room, under the rug.
 As both of them enter the cellar room, they find the missing girl and return her to her home.

-At the hospital, the woman who transformed in front of Nick at the beginning of the episode arrives with a syringe.
+At the hospital, while a reprise Sweet Dreams (Are Made of This) by Marilyn Manson is played, the woman who transformed in front of Nick at the beginning of the episode arrives with a syringe.
 Realizing who she is, Nick intervenes and gets injected with the syringe instead of Marie.
 The woman escapes the hospital and meets up with Captain Renard; both of them had conspired to kill Marie.
 When Renard asks if Marie is dead, the woman says that because Nick was there to save Marie, Marie lived.
 Renard then tells her that they will have to try the attempt again in the hopes that Nick is not there and Marie is not conscious when they do so.
 As they drive away, Marie opens her eyes, having fully awakened from the coma.